MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/help-topics/help-planning/feature-overview.md

 ## UI Elements

-The remaining elements have either been populated with the answers you provided to the questions presented in the **Get Started** wizard, or, if you skipped the wizard, automatically populated by the planning tool.
+The remaining elements are populated with the answers you provided to the questions presented in the **Get Started** wizard, or, if you skipped the wizard, automatically populated by the planning tool.

 ### Online Collaboration